MatthiasHarzer/proxy-server/README.md

 or sending some form data will still work.

-### Setup using docker compose
+### Setup using Docker
-- Clone this repository
-- Start the server with `docker compose up -d --build`
-- The server will start on port `9996` by default.
-This can be chagedin the `docker-compose.yml` file.
+Use the docker image `ghcr.io/matthiasharzer/simple-proxy-server:latest` or build the image yourself.
+Once running, the server will be available on port `8080` inside the container.

 > Note: When using this proxy behind a reverse proxy like Nginx, ensure that slashes are not merged, since this will break the protocol in the URL like `https://`

 ### Configure the caching behavior
-You can configure the caching behavior of the server by setting some environment variables in the [`docker-compose.yml`](./docker-compose.yml) file.
+You can configure the caching behavior of the server by setting some environment variables.
 There are four caching modes available by setting the `CACHE_MODE` environment variable:

 | **`CACHE_MODE`**    | Description                                     | Additional settings                                                                                                                                                                                   |